blakeembrey/writing/contents/articles/javascript-variadic-function/index.md

 template: article.jade
 ---

 A variadic function is a type of function which accepts a variable number of arguments.
-In JavaScript, it's common to see snippets of code using `Array.prototype.slice.call(arguments, 1)` to get a number of trailing arguments back as an array.
-It's even common to slice all the arguments as an array for simpler manipulation and concatination.
+In JavaScript, every function can be variadic and it's commonplace to see snippets of code using `Array.prototype.slice.call(arguments, 1)` to get a unlimited number of trailing arguments back as an array.
+You can also find many instances where you would even slice all the arguments, for the sake of manipulation and array concatenation.

-What would make this easier though, is the ability to create variadic functions natively.
-That is [coming with ES6](http://ariya.ofilabs.com/2013/03/es6-and-rest-parameter.html).
-For the next few years though, we are stuck typing this out manually.
-To speed the process up though, we can write ourselves a [little helper function](https://github.com/blakeembrey/node-variadic).
+The ability to get all the functions trailing arguments natively would be a great inclusion to the language, and in fact [it's already in the works with ES6](http://ariya.ofilabs.com/2013/03/es6-and-rest-parameter.html).
+For now though, we could be stuck typing this out manually.
+Or we can write ourselves a [little utility function](https://github.com/blakeembrey/node-variadic) to speed up our workflow.

 ```javascript
 var __slice = Array.prototype.slice;